4. Tutorial: A Real Analyzer

 [$opcode=4, $rrq=(not set), $ack=[$num=1]]

-As expected, the output shows that our TFTP parser now descended into the ack sub-unit while leaving rrq unset.
+As expected, the output shows that for opcode 4, our TFTP parser now descends into the ack field while leaving rrq unset.
+Now opcode 3 is the only one remaining in our input that is not handled yet, hence the remaining error messages.

-TFTP defines three more opcodes for other packet types: 2 is a Write Request, 3 is file data being sent, and 5 is an error.
-We will add these to our grammar as well, so that we get the whole protocol covered (please refer to the RFC for specifics of each packet type):
+In total, TFTP defines three more opcodes for other packet types: 2 is a Write Request, 3 is file data being sent, and 5 is an error.
+Let’s add these to our grammar as well, so that we get the whole protocol covered (please refer to the RFC for specifics of each opcode type):

 module TFTP;